 Planning is essential to success in just about every area of life.
 But sometimes those plans are jumbled up in our heads.
-Between trying to remember what’s for supper and when books are due back to the library, it can be overwhelming.
+Between trying to remember what’s for supper and when books are due back at the library, it can be overwhelming.
 The simple solution to all of this mental clutter is to MAKE A LIST!

-Writing out those tasks into list form is helpful for keeping stress at bay.
+Writing out those tasks in list form is helpful for keeping stress at bay.
 Whether it’s getting presents for the kiddos or throwing an Ugly Sweater Party for your friends, trying to manage all of those tasks in your head can be too much.